Chart Color Schemes

 Langford is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates for the broader area, the estimated population of the Langford statistical area (Lv2) as of Nov 2025 is around 6,066 people.
-This reflects an increase of 561 people since the 2021 Census, which reported a population of 5,505 people in the Langford (SA2).
-The change is inferred from the resident population of 5,932 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,872 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Langford (SA2) saw a growth of 10.2% since the 2021 census, exceeding the national average of 9.7%.
-Population growth was primarily driven by overseas migration contributing approximately 70.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Langford's population is estimated at around 6,074.
+This reflects an increase of 569 people (10.3%) since the 2021 Census, which reported a population of 5,505 people.
+The change is inferred from the resident population of 5,932 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,874 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Langford's 10.3% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Looking ahead, an above median population growth is projected for statistical areas across the nation, with the Langford (SA2) expected to grow by 938 persons to 2041, reflecting a 17.3% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and to estimate growth across all areas in the years post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering these projected demographic shifts, an above median population growth of national statistical areas is projected for the suburb of Langford, with an expected growth of 937 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.2% in total over the 17 years.

 Frequently Asked Questions - Population